Marshalswick

-Marshalswick is an area of St Albans in Hertfordshire, England, located around 1.5 miles northeast of the city centre.
-The whole area historically fell within the bounds of Sandridge civil parish, but it is now divided with the northern part in Sandridge and the southern part in the unparished area of St Albans.
-Marshalswick borders on Jersey Farm, Fleetville and Bernards Heath.
+Marshalswick is a suburb of St Albans in Hertfordshire, England, located around 1.5 miles northeast of the city centre.
+The area was developed from the 1920s onwards.
+Neighbouring suburbs include Jersey Farm, Fleetville and Bernards Heath.

-The 1950s Parish Church, St Mary's, was built as a daughter church of St Leonards Church Sandridge only becoming an ecclesiastical parish in its own right in 1972 when the continued expansion of St Albans bridged the two areas with the infilled housing.
+The 1950s parish church of St Mary's was built as a daughter church of St Leonard's Church, Sandridge and later became an ecclesiastical parish in its own right in 1972.

 History

-The village of Marshalswick boasts a history dating back to the thirteenth Century and retains a unique Hertfordshire village feel.
-The name Marshalswick comes from John and William Marschal who owned the land between 1271 and 1377, and Wick which meant 'hamlet', 'town' or 'village' in Old English.
-The surrounding land, woods and gardens were the site of Marshals Wick Mansion, and the current residential road Marshals Drive is so named as the lane was originally the drive to the house.
+The name Marshalswick has been in use since at least the thirteenth century.
+The name comes from John and William Marschal who owned the land between 1271 and 1377, and wick which meant 'hamlet', 'town' or 'village' in Old English.
+Despite the name, there was no village of Marshalswick, and until the early twentieth century it was only used for a mansion and a nearby farm, both of which fell within the parish of Sandridge.